HatulaPro/shmedit/README.md

       cmd| :fr StrToLookFor~StrToBeReplacedWith
       ```

+    - `ext`: Exits the editor. *Warning*: This command does not save any file!
+    - `sext`: Saves all edited files and exits the editor.

     - `<Integer>`: Type any integer and then `Enter` to jump to that line.
 For example, the following command will move the cursor to line 45:

       ```